Preparing for your couple’s session

 DON'T wear "busy" clothing.
 Stay away from stripes, and for plaids, the simpler the better.
 Tiny squares and two-toned plaids work fine, but anything with BIG squares or lots of bold intersecting lines, not so much.
 Floral can be busy, so it's best if paired with solid, soft neutrals like mentioned above.
 If you go with a floral pattern, again, the simpler and softer, the better.

 DON'T have visible logos.
-The tiny logos on the chest pocket of guys' button-downs are fine, but nothing with text or college logos (sorry guys!) or big emblems.
+The tiny logos on the chest pocket of guys' button-downs are fine, but nothing with big logos or text.

 DON'T wear golf shirts.
 Nothing against golfers, but golf shirts just do not photograph well - 99% of the time in photos, they're unflattering on even the fittest of guys.
 Plus, polyester has a sheen to it that looks out of place next to other materials.
 Guys, I promise: you will not regret wearing a nice cotton button-down instead.